Do the Right Thing: Radio Raheem

-Radio Raheem's boombox as seen in "Do the Right Thing".
+Radio Raheem's boombox as seen in Do the Right Thing.
 Image courtesy of Smithsonian National Museum of African American History and Culture.

 The character of Radio Raheem (Nunn) was the subject of much analysis.
-In the film, Raheem recites a soliloquy on love and hate, an ode to a similar monologue delivered by Robert Mitchum in The Night of the Hunter (1955).
+In the film, Raheem recites a soliloquy on love and hate, an homage to a similar monologue delivered by Robert Mitchum in The Night of the Hunter (1955).
 In this scene, he is wearing brass knuckle rings that say "hate" on his left hand and "love" on his right.
-Lee shoots this scene by having the camera replace the position of Mookie, opposite Raheem.
-Thus, Raheem breaks the fourth wall and speaks directly to the camera and the audience.
-This deliberate cinematography frames Raheem's monologue as a moment of sincerity and importance, resulting in the effect of Raheem commenting on black history and the struggle against racism in the real world, on the other side of the camera.
-Raheem poetically articulates the allure of both love and hate and the constant fluctuation that occurs between these two opposing forces.
-His monologue can be seen to reveal that the solution to such a nuanced historical issue as racism lies in the combined effort and fluctuation of both forces.
-In The Night of the Hunter, a serial killer masking as a preacher (Mitchum) speaks of love and hate as an internal struggle within oneself.
+In this sequence, the camera replaces Mookie, opposite Raheem, so that he speaks directly to the camera and the audience.
+This cinematography frames Raheem's monologue as a moment of sincere commentary on Black history and the struggle against racism.
+Raheem articulates the allure of both love and hate and the constant fluctuation that occurs between these two opposing forces.
+In The Night of the Hunter, a serial killer masquerading as a preacher (Mitchum) speaks of love and hate as an internal struggle within oneself.
 Raheem's performance of the same topic, however, is portrayed as an external struggle against the outside world.

-Critic Ted Kulczycky comments on Spike Lee's use of direct address in Radio Raheem's soliloquy on love and hate as a "break from realism", thus creating an "atypical effect".
+Critic Ted Kulczycky comments on Spike Lee's use of direct address in Radio Raheem's soliloquy as a "break from realism", thus creating an "atypical effect".
 Kulczycky cites the influence of Jean-Luc Godard's film Weekend.
-Kulczycky describes Raheem's direct address as having the dual effect of reminding viewers of the constructed nature of the film, but also "fueling their involvement".
+Kulczycky describes Raheem's direct address as having the dual effect of reminding viewers of the constructed nature of the film, but also "fueling their involvement."
 The boombox prop used in the film is on display in the A Changing America: 1968 and Beyond exhibit at the National Museum of African American History and Culture.